statamic/v2-docs/content/collections/howto/logging.md

 ---
-title: Logging
+title: How to configure and use logging
+alias:
+  - How do I log errors to Slack?
+  - What are my logging options?
+id: b518fa3d-b41f-4238-b1de-02ada96e2713
+---
-overview: "Things go wrong.
+Things go wrong.
 It's a part of life.
 Fortunately, we can see what went south using logs.
-There are a number of different logging methods in Statamic."
+There are a number of different logging methods available to you in Statamic.
-id: b518fa3d-b41f-4238-b1de-02ada96e2713
----

 Statamic comes pre-configured with error logging provided by Laravel and the powerful Monolog logging library.
 This allows you to use a number of logging handlers, should you wish to integrate with something more advanced.

 ## Configuring Handlers